epi-project/brane-ide/README.md

 # Brane IDE
+Welcome to the repository about the Brane IDE in JupyterLab!

+This repository contains the extensions and kernels necessary to connect to a Brane instance and run BraneScript or Bakery remotely.

+> Unfortunately, the Bakery kernel is unsupported at the moment.
+The remainder of this README (and the rest of the repository) focusses on the BraneScript kernel only.

 ## Installation
 To install the BraneScript and Bakery kernels for the Brane framework, you first have to install Docker in which the JupyterLab server will run.